StockSharp/AlgoTrading/API/0128_Midday_Reversal/README.md

 Midday Reversal seeks turning points that occur around lunchtime when morning trends often exhaust.
 Liquidity typically dries up mid-session, leading to reversals as traders square positions.

+Testing indicates an average annual return of about 121%.
+It performs best in the crypto market.

 The system monitors for a shift in momentum near midday and enters in the opposite direction of the morning move.

 A percent stop controls risk and exits occur if the reversal fails to develop by the afternoon.